15 Beautiful US National Parks to Visit in Winter (+ Travel Tips!)

 From Brittany of Bucket List Bri

-Did you know that Canyonlands National Park in Moab is Utah’s largest national park?
+It may not be the most famous of the Mighty 5, but did you know that Canyonlands National Park is Utah’s largest national park?

-It’s actually so big that it’s sectioned into three parts, namely: Island in the Sky – the most visited and panoramic with jaw-dropping vistas; the Needles district filled with towering spires of colorful sandstone; and the Maze – an adventurous “no man’s land” that requires backcountry permits and a high-clearance 4×4.
+It’s actually so big that it’s sectioned into three parts, namely: Island in the Sky, which is the most visited and panoramic with jaw-dropping vistas; the Needles district filled with towering spires of colorful sandstone; and the Maze – an adventurous “no man’s land” that requires backcountry permits and a high-clearance 4×4 to visit.

 READ NEXT